Official websites use .mil

 Air Force Safety Center (HQ AFSEC) records

-If you do not know or are unsure of the location of the information you are seeking, we encourage you to submit your request to:
+If you do not know, or unsure about, the location of the information you are seeking, please see our AF FOIA Records Service Centers page.

 Refer to the FOIA handbook for more information on submitting FOIA requests.